w-chang/ae353-sp24/docs/README.md

 You should get a response that lists the version of Miniconda you just installed.
 If you do not, more help on installation can be found [here](https://docs.conda.io/projects/miniconda/en/latest/).

-#### 4 Install condynsate in a Miniconda virtual environment in MacOS
+#### 2 Install condynsate in a Miniconda virtual environment in MacOS

-To install condynsate in a Miniconda virtual environment, open the Terminal and run the command
+To create a new Miniconda virtual environment, in your already open Terminal run the command

 ```bash
 conda create -n ae353
 ```

 When prompted, type `y` and press enter.
-This creates a new virtual environment. to activate the environment, run the command
+This creates a new virtual environment.
+To activate the environment, run the command

 ```bash
 conda activate ae353